-A strategy of aggressively marketing its financial strength under banners such as “Built For Times Like These” and “Guarantees Matter” paid off for New York Life (NYL) in 2009.
+An aggressive marketing strategy highlighting its financial strength using emotive slogans such as “Built For Times Like These” and “Guarantees Matter” continued to pay off for New York Life (NYL) in the first half of 2010.